h01ger/piuparts/README_piatti.txt

 === '/etc/sudoers' for piatti

 ----
-# The piuparts slave needs to handle chroots
+# The piuparts slave needs to handle chroots.
-piupartss       ALL=(ALL) NOPASSWD: ALL
+piupartss       ALL = NOPASSWD: ALL

 #piuparts admins
 %piuparts       ALL=(piupartss) ALL